List of EastEnders characters introduced in 2018: Hunter Owen

 After Shakil Kazemi (Shaheen Jafargholi) dies from being stabbed, the teenagers spend time at E20 and they later find out money was stolen from the club.
 Louise breaks up with Hunter after finding out he sent a text reading 'I know what you did' to Louise and the other teenagers.
-Hunter injures himself, claiming Jack was responsible, but Mel changes her mind on believing him when Jack and Louise convince her Hunter is lying; Louise and Keegan also tell Mel and Jack respectively that Hunter took the money.
-After Jack feels Mel is too lenient towards Hunter, Hunter is forced to get a job and Ian takes him on to reconcile with Mel; Hunter uses Ian's plan to get away with trouble, however after urging by his friends Ian eventually sacks Hunter for not doing any work.
+Hunter injures himself, claiming Jack Branning (Scott Maslen), who is romantically involved with Mel, was responsible, but Mel changes her mind on believing him when Jack and Louise convince her Hunter is lying; Louise and Keegan also tell Mel and Jack respectively that Hunter took the money.
+After Jack feels Mel is too lenient towards Hunter, Hunter is forced to get a job and Ian takes him on to reconcile with Mel.
+Hunter uses Ian's plan to get away with trouble; however, after urging by his friends, Ian eventually sacks Hunter for not doing any work.

 When Hunter sees Mel being attacked by her new husband Ray Kelly (Sean Mahon), he kills him by shooting Ray dead.
-When Mel's would-be-then boyfriend Jack Branning (Scott Maslen) finds out, he tells the police.
+When Jack finds out, he tells the police.
 Hunter confesses to the crime, and is sent to prison.
 Months later, he escapes.
 This prompts Mel to keep him from being discovered by letting him stay in an abandoned flat she owns.
 The pair later plan to escape, but Mel is distracted when Lisa unexpectedly appears and the two discuss their shared plan of fleeing Walford with Hunter and Louise.
-However, their conversation causes Hunter to seek out Jack on his own - taking Mel's gun with him in the process.
-When he infiltrates The Queen Victoria public house, Hunter finds Jack and holds him - along with several others - at gunpoint.
-He begins to force Jack to leave with him discreetly, but Hunter is quickly recognised - prompting him to instigate a siege by holding the punters hostage at gunpoint.
+However, their conversation causes Hunter to seek out Jack on his own – taking Mel's gun with him in the process.
+When he infiltrates The Queen Victoria public house, Hunter finds Jack and holds him – alongside several others – at gunpoint.
+He begins to force Jack to leave with him discreetly, but Hunter is quickly recognised – prompting him to instigate a siege by holding the punters hostage at gunpoint.
 When Jack attempts to get the gun off Hunter, Hunter ends up shooting Phil's son Ben Mitchell (Max Bowden).
-By then, Lisa and Mel learn of Hunter's situation and end up becoming his hostages as well - with Mel unsuccessfully pleading with Hunter to stop the siege.
+By then, Lisa and Mel learn of Hunter's situation and end up becoming his hostages as well – with Mel unsuccessfully pleading with Hunter to stop the siege.
 Hunter eventually takes a pregnant Louise outside and demands that he is given a car, otherwise he will kill her.
 When Louise's boyfriend Keanu Taylor (Danny Walters) tries to rescue Louise, Hunter shoots him in response.
-He then aims the gun at Louise, but she is saved when the police shoot Hunter - killing him.
+He then aims the gun at Louise, but she is saved when the police shoot Hunter – killing him.
 A distraught Mel rushes to her son and cradles him in her arms, mourning the loss of her only child.